 The Los Angeles County Outdoor Science School is regularly certified by the California Department of Education to provide outdoor science field study programs, and is a member in good standing of the California Outdoor School Administrators (COSA).

 Since college I have had the opportunities to work with students in settings ranging from cruise boats, the mountains, and now the beach.
-This will be my first year at LACOSS and I’m excited to be able to share my love of learning with our guests.
+This will be my third year at LACOSS and I’m excited to be able to share my love of learning with our guests.

 Khalena grew up on a small farm in Pennsylvania and spend her childhood traveling, working and learning how to work hard and play hard in the outdoors!
 Through those experiences she developed a great love for the outdoors, experiential education, science and traveling through weekly family hikes and road trips to national parks.
 Khalena earned her bachelor of science degree in Parks and Resource Management with an emphasis in Environmental Education from Slippery Rock University in Pennsylvania.
 Since then Khalena has been working at camps and environmental education programs all across the country sharing her love of education, science and the great outdoors.